shivam-kapila/disease_prediction/README.md

 # disease_prediction

-we will predict the probable disease through the symptoms obtained by the users using machine learning and python
+This a project to predict the disease a user might have based on the symptoms observed.
+The Machine Learning model had been trained and tested.
+The code base id based on Python.

+The model takes input from csv files. the front end has also been coded in Python using the Tkinkter library and the data handling has been done using Pandas.